 The term dyslexia comes from 2 Greek words:

 2. “lexia” meaning language

-Dyslexia is a disorder in individuals who have difficulty acquiring the language skills of reading, writing and spelling despite having average to above average intelligence.
+Children with dyslexia have difficulty acquiring the language skills of reading, writing and spelling despite having adequate skills in other areas of development.

 Dyslexia is solely a language-based learning issue.
 It is not directly associated with: